 So this is the kind of mindset we need to change.
-The real fact is we as consumers always demand cheaper price for high quality as well as sophisticated designs which gives rise to a marketplace that is flooded with fast fashion clothing and accessories.
+The real fact is we as consumers always demand a lower price for high quality as well as sophisticated designs which gives rise to a marketplace that is flooded with fast fashion clothing and accessories.
 We also look for freshness in design trends every now and then.
-Like all businesses, textile manufactures are here to make money and thus to satisfy the hunger for fast fashion the production quality and labor wages are compromised to a great extent.
-As a result, poor people suffer and the environment gets polluted in a much bigger way that we can even think off.
+Like all businesses, textile manufacturers are here to make money, and thus to satisfy the hunger for fast fashion the production quality and labor wages are compromised to a great extent.
+As a result, poor people suffer and the environment gets polluted in a much bigger way than we can even think of.

 Let’s find out some facts about the Textile Industry

-Clothing is such a bare necessity of human life that it paves the way for massive production of textiles on a global scale.
-In fact, it is one of the most resource-intensive industry in terms of natural resources like water, electricity, oil, and human labor as well fusing many industries like agriculture, yarn producing, fabric manufacturing, dyeing, designing, sewing, packaging, marketing, and recycling.
-According to industry reports since the 20th century, with the advancement of technologies and transportation, the scenario has become highly globalised where garments are designed in one country, manufactured in another and then sold world wide.
-This has been coupled with a rising demand for Fast Fashion with a higher disposable rate.
+Clothing is such a bare necessity of human life that it paves the way for the massive production of textiles on a global scale.
+In fact, it is one of the most resource-intensive industries in terms of natural resources like water, electricity, oil, and human labor as well as fusing many industries like agriculture, yarn producing, fabric manufacturing, dyeing, designing, sewing, packaging, marketing, and recycling.
+According to industry reports since the 20th century, with the advancement of technologies and transportation, the scenario has become highly globalized where garments are designed in one country, manufactured in another, and then sold worldwide.
+This has been coupled with rising demand for Fast Fashion with a higher disposable rate.
 Here are some recent eye-opening facts about the harmful environmental impact of the fashion industry backed up by scientific studies.

-- On a average, a global citizen consumes 11.4 kg of apparel annually.
-This produces 442 kg Carbon Dioxide Equivalent(CO2 Eq) emissions per capita which is the same amount emitted while driving a car 1500 miles.
+- On average, a global citizen consumes 11.4 kg of apparel annually.
+This produces 442 kg of Carbon Dioxide Equivalent(CO2 Eq) emissions per capita, the same amount emitted while driving a car 1500 miles.

 - The global clothing and footwear industry accounts for eight percent of the world’s greenhouse gas emissions that is four metric gigatonnes of CO2, almost equal to the total greenhouse emissions of the European Union. .
 More than 50 percent of the emissions come from three phases dyeing and finishing (36%), yarn preparation (28%) and fiber production (15%).